oranda/oranda.github.io/_posts/2014-09-23-the-quizitemsource-typeclass.md

   qis.produceQuizItem(component)
 ```

-The second type parameter for the return type is added as C:
+The second type parameter for the return type is added as `C`:

 ```scala
 def produceQuizItem[A, C](component: A)